anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Wisdom is a kind of knowledge.
-It is knowledge of the nature, career, and consequences of human values.
+Quote: Whatever is not yours: let go of it.
+Your letting go of it will be for your long-term happiness & benefit.

-By: Sidney Hook
+By: The Buddha